Fountain Hill, Pennsylvania: Education

 Fountain Hill is served by the Bethlehem Area School District.
 Fountain Hill Elementary School for kindergarten through grade five is located in Fountain Hill.

 Demographics

-As of the census of 2010, there were 4,597 people living in the borough.
+As of the 2010 census, there were 4,597 people living in the borough.
 The racial makeup of the borough was 81.4% White, 6.6% African American, 0.1% Native American, 0.8% Asian, 0.0% Pacific Islander, 7.7% from other races, and 3.4% from two or more races.
 Hispanic or Latino of any race were 22.5% of the population.